GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Experiments

 \subsubsection{CROHME}

-For the CROHME benchmarks~\cite{CROHME14,CROHME16,CROHME19,CROHME23}, we follow the official competition protocol and evaluate performance using \textit{Exact Match} (EM) with the \texttt{LgEval}~\cite{CROHME13} toolkit.
-Unlike simple text matching, \texttt{LgEval} performs graph-based structural evaluation that recognizes equivalent expressions even when token order differs, yielding a more accurate measure of mathematical correctness.
-This procedure constitutes the standard and legitimate evaluation protocol for CROHME.
+ExpRate (EM) is reported using the official toolkit, which performs graph-based equivalence evaluation.
+This accounts for mathematically equivalent expressions even when token order differs and constitutes the standard evaluation protocol for CROHME.